certtools/intelmq/docs/Bots.md

 * `domain_whitelist`: domains to be filetered out
 * `substitutions`: semicolon delimited list of even length of pairs of substitutions (for example: '[.];.;,;.' substitutes '[.]' for '.' and ',' for '.')
-* `classification_type: string with a valid classification type as defined in data harmonization
+* `classification_type`: string with a valid classification type as defined in data harmonization
 * `default_scheme`: Default scheme for URLs if not given.
 See also the next section.

 ##### Default scheme